-Little Liddys everywhere: The legacy of a political ‘super-klutz’
+Perspective | Little Liddys everywhere: The legacy of a political ‘super-klutz’

 A week after the break-in, Nixon said privately of Liddy: “He just isn’t well screwed-on, is he?”

 Liddy may have died Tuesday at 90, but he lives on in any number of characters afflicting our politics with their theatrical machismo or numbskulled shenanigans.
 There’s a little Liddy in the Republican senators who dressed in safari gear to visit the border last week in armed riverboats.
-There’s a little Liddy in New York Gov. Andrew Cuomo and his hatchet men, who aren’t subtle about conducting loyalty tests or smearing opponents.
-TrumpWorld teemed with little Liddys trying to outdo each other with displays of bravado, running off cliffs like Wile E. Coyotes, rigging political bombs that detonated in their faces.
+There’s a little Liddy in New York Gov. Andrew M. Cuomo and his hatchet men, who aren’t subtle about conducting loyalty tests or smearing opponents.
+TrumpWorld teemed with little Liddys trying to outdo one another with displays of bravado, running off cliffs like Wile E. Coyotes, rigging political bombs that detonated in their faces.

 Roger Stone, Paul Manafort, Michael Cohen, Rudolph Giuliani.
 Absent-minded masterminds, all of them, tripping on their own cloaks, daggering their own shanks.